Is Your 401(k) Enough?

 The premiums for universal, permanent or whole life insurance are typically higher than a simple fixed-term life insurance policy, and you’ll want to check to see if a policy contains additional fees and charges.

 Another option is indexed universal life insurance.
 This type of insurance policy pays a death benefit and builds cash value, like regular whole life insurance, but ties its return to a standard benchmark index, such as the S&P 500.
-Premiums can be significantly lower than typical whole life policies while offering the potential for larger gains.
+Premiums and the death benefit can be adjusted based on your needs, compared to typical whole life policies while offering the potential for larger gains.
 Cash value can be withdrawn at any time without penalty, policyholders can take loans at any time, and the death benefit is permanent.
+The death benefit is reduced by any outstanding loans, and interest is charged on loans.

 If the benchmark index that the policy is tied to declines, policyholders may see little, if any, profit and, as with any policy, returns will lag the underlying index.
 Be aware that some policies cap the amount of gains.